ronnierap/kreate-kube/README.md

 that you would like to keep as similar as possible, while also having flexibility to tweak each application.

-## Installing kreate-kube
+## Installing and running kreate-kube
 The `kreate-kube` framework is available on PyPi.
 To install it, you will need:
 - `python3`  At least version 3.8 is needed.
 - `venv` virtual environments in Python when you need to use different versions of the framework.
 - `pip` package installer for python, to install packages

-To create a virtual environment with kreate-kube one should:
+To create a virtual environment with kreate-kube in a Linux or Unix environment (like MacOs) one should:
 ```
 python3 -m venv .venv         # create a virtual environment in the .venv directory
 . .venv/bin/activate          # activate the virtual environment